Subscribe To

 Organic Christmas Recipes for Your Winter Feasts!

-Here are some organic recipes with a Christmas theme - or if you prefer, a winter solstice theme!
+These organic recipes have a Christmas theme - or if you prefer, a winter solstice theme!
 This web site does not take a specifically Christian view so these recipes are suitable for anyone who wants to celebrate the start of winter with a good feast.

 What's here?

-Scroll down to see easy organic recipes for Chrismas cake, marzipan icing, royal icing and mincemeat.
+Scroll down to see easy organic recipes for Christmas cake, marzipan icing, royal icing and mincemeat.

 Why Organic?